dandavid3000/elasticsearch_logstash_kibana/README.md

 * If you're doing it correctly.
 You will see `docs.count` increasing time by time by using the command `curl 'localhost:9200/_cat/indices?v'

-* Open Kibana, and you should see your index in `Management` create indexes from it to finish and then you're able to search what you need in Kibana
+* You'd see your index in `Management` in `Kibana`.
+Create indexes from it to finish and then you're able to search what you need

 ## FAQ